jaytimm/american-political-data-and-r/README.md

   ungroup()
 ```

-> Race & educational attainment profiles for a random sample of congressional districts:
+> **Race by educational attainment profiles** for a random sample of congressional districts:

 ``` r
 set.seed(99)